 If any one member of a combined group receives notice that it is required to electronically transfer franchise tax payments, then the combined group is required to electronically transfer payments.
-The payment must be remitted as discussed on the previous page; however, the combined group must also submit an Extension Affiliate List (Form 05-165) to the Comptroller's office for the first extension request.
+The payment must be remitted as discussed above; however, the combined group must also submit an Extension Affiliate List (Form 05-165) to the Comptroller's office for the first extension request.